aleksa-aetherius/KMMAnalytics/README.md

 - Single API for logging analytics events on Android (via Firebase Analytics SDK) and iOS (via Firebase for iOS).
 - Support for event parameters (integer, string).
-- Events are auto-generated based on Events.json file making sure the event name and event properties are unified across platforms
+- Events are auto-generated, making sure the event name and event properties are unified across platforms

 ---